frame-lang/frame-docs/intermediate_frame/states.rst

 Event Handler Terminators
 ~~~~~~~~

 Event handlers are terminated by either a return token **^** or an else-continue token **:>**.
-See the
-else-continue_ (TODO) (not to be confused with the loop **continue** keyword) article for more details.

 Event Handler Return Terminator
 +++++++++++

-In addition to the the standard return token we have seen, it is also possible to return a value
+In addition to the the standard return token we have seen which returns nothing from
+the event handler, it is also possible to return a value to the interface  as well.
-with it as well by returning an expression in parenthesis:
+This is accomplished by adding an expression in parenthesis after the **^** token:

 .. code-block::
     :caption: Event Handler Return Value